George Carew (admiral): Early life

 He was born about 1504, the son and heir of Sir William Carew (c.
 1483–1536) of Mohuns Ottery near Luppitt in Devon by his wife Joan Courtenay, second daughter of Sir William Courtenay (died 1485) of Powderham, Sheriff of Devon in 1488, and his second wife, Mary.

 George and his brother Peter Carew were sent to be educated in the household of their mother's (distant) cousin Henry Courtenay, 1st Marquess of Exeter.
-There they learned from adventurous relatives like their uncle Gawen Carew and kinsman Nicholas Carew, the latter of whom was later arrested and executed for treason.
+There they learned from adventurous relatives like their uncle Gawain Carew and kinsman Nicholas Carew, the latter of whom was later arrested and executed for treason.

 Carew trained in the law, but swiftly became bored and in 1526 was in Blois, France, seeking service with Louise of Savoy, the French Regent.
 This attempt to serve a foreign power came to nothing, and was pardoned by King Henry VIII in November of the same year.
 The King also overlooked his youthful indiscretions with the followers of Elizabeth Barton and encouraged responsible behaviour in the young man.